-This research project aims to scale up the concept of Climate-Smart Villages, a long-term activity under the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) South Asia through improved policies and innovative institutions.
+This research project aimed to scale up the concept of Climate-Smart Villages, a long-term activity under the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) South Asia through improved policies and innovative institutions.

 Proficient use of mobile phones and other information technologies will be key in scaling out climate-smart agriculture practices in South Asia.
 Photo: P. Vishwanathan (CCAFS SA)